Resources for Teaching Assistants

-- Computers get wiped occasionally; if there are files you and your students need to keep all semester, contact Ingrid for access to the Orange server.
+- Computers get wiped occasionally; if there are files you and your students need to keep all semester, contact Louis for access to the Orange server.

 - Don't shut down computers.

-- For help sharing files and folders, contact Louis or Ingrid.
+- For help sharing files and folders, contact the lab TAs.

 - No food or beverages at computer stations; remove food garbage to hallway.